srid/purescript-book-sources/chapter4.md

 > import Prelude
 > map (\n -> n + 1) [1, 2, 3, 4, 5]
 [2, 3, 4, 5, 6]
 ```

-Notice how `map` is used: we provide a function which should be "mapped over" the array in the first argument, and the array itself in its second.
+Notice how `map` is used - we provide a function which should be "mapped over" the array in the first argument, and the array itself in its second.

 ## Infix Operators